-From Þingvellir National Park, you’ll travel to Haukadalur, a valley filled with history and folklore but more importantly, erupting geysers!
-It is here where you’ll find, amongst bubbling mud pools and fumaroles, the geyser Strokkur, which erupts every 5-10 minutes to heights of 15-20 metres.
+From Þingvellir National Park, you’ll travel to Haukadalur, a valley filled with history and folklore but, more importantly, erupting geysers!
+It is here where you’ll find, amongst bubbling mud pools and fumaroles, the geyser Strokkur, which erupts every 5-10 minutes to heights of 49-67 feet (15-20 meters).

 The last stop on the Golden Circle route is the waterfall Gullfoss where you’ll be sure to find the power and magnificence of this great fall spell-binding.
-The Hvítá river, which is fed by Langjökull glacier, plummets 32-metres in two ‘steps’ into a canyon created in the last ice age.
+The Hvítá river, which is fed by Langjökull glacier, plummets 105 feet (32 meters) in two ‘steps’ into a canyon created in the last ice age.

-If you are visiting in the summer, your last stop before heading to your accommodation on the South Coast will be at the crater lake Kerið where you will see the beautiful aquamarine water against the backdrop of bright red volcanic rocks covered in green moss.
-If, however, you are here in the winter, you will have the opportunity to hunt for the elusive Northern Lights before retiring in your hotel the South Coast.
+Before heading to your accommodation on the South Coast, you will have the opportunity to hunt for the elusive Northern Lights before retiring to your hotel on the South Coast.

 The stars of the South Coast are undoubtedly the waterfalls Seljalandsfoss and Skógafoss.
-The former is falls down a concave cliff, making it possible to fully encircle the curtain of water if the pathway is clear.
-The latter, Skógafoss cascades 60 metres down onto very flat land, allowing you to walk right up to the wall of water.
+The former falls down a concave cliff, making it possible to fully encircle the curtain of water if the pathway is clear.
+The latter, Skógafoss, cascades 197 feet (60 meters) down onto very flat land, allowing you to walk right up to the wall of water.

-Then you’ll make your way towards the glacier tongue of Sólheimajökull where a highly skilled glacier guide will greet you.
-After a short introduction on how to hike up on a glacier, you will follow your guide and trek past deep crevasses and strange ice sculpture to get unbelievable views of the glacial landscapes.
+Then you’ll make your way towards the glacier tongue of Sólheimajökull, where a highly experienced glacier guide will greet you.
+After a short introduction on how to hike up on a glacier, you will follow your guide and trek past deep crevasses and strange ice sculptures to get unbelievable views of the glacial landscapes.
 Although no scenes from Game of Thrones were filmed here, the scenery is reminiscent of those beyond the Wall.

 Then it is off to Eastwatch-by-the-Sea, Reynisfjara black sand beach.
 Here you can watch as the pounding waves of the Atlantic Ocean hit the smooth black sand and the nearby cliffs.
-Out in the ocean rise the Reynisdrangar sea stack which, according to legend, were once trolls that got turned into stone by the sunlight.
+Out in the ocean rise the Reynisdrangar sea stack.
+According to legend, they were once trolls that got turned into stone by the sunlight.

-Depending on the season, you will either make your way back to your accommodations on the South Coast or head into Vatnajökull National Park where you’ll make a quick stop at Jökulsárlón glacier lagoon before finding your accommodations nearby.
-You will, however, get to fully explore the lagoon tomorrow.
+Depending on the season, you will either make your way back to your accommodations on the South Coast or head into Vatnajökull National Park, where you’ll make a quick stop at Jökulsárlón glacier lagoon before finding your accommodations nearby.
+You will, however, get to explore the lagoon tomorrow fully.

 If you are visiting in the summer, you will have the chance to explore these icebergs even further with a boat ride on the lagoon.
 As you sail amongst the massive ice, you might hear the crackling noises they make as they rub up against each other, or you could spot a seal or two as they’ve been known to lounge on the bergs.

-The first stop of the day is at the hamlet Arnarstapi where you can hike along the jagged shoreline to the massive rock arch, Gatklettur, and the even bigger Lóndrangar cliffs.
+The day's first stop is at the hamlet Arnarstapi where you can hike along the jagged shoreline to the massive rock arch, Gatklettur, and the even bigger Lóndrangar cliffs.

-In the summer, the area is teeming with birds but the winters, however, provide it with a beautiful contrasting scene of white snow and dark cliffs.
+In the summer, the area is teeming with birds, but the winters provide it with a beautiful contrasting scene of white snow and dark cliffs.

 From there, you'll travel through a maze of lava formation until you get to the black pebble beach of Djúpalónssandur.
-Here, you can find four large stones that in days gone past were used to measure the strength of Icelandic fishermen.
+Here, you can find four large stones that were used to measure the strength of Icelandic fishermen in days gone past.
 See how you would measure up.

 You will then continue on your journey with the ever-present Snæfellsjökull glacier looming over you.
 The glacier served as the entryway to the subterranean trip in Jules Verne's classic sci-fi novel 'A Journey to the Centre of the Earth'.
 However, you will be visiting another location straight out of the pages of a fantasy novel: the mountain shaped like an arrowhead, Kirkjufell.

-Kirkjufell was used as a landmark beyond the Wall and was first described by the Hound in a fire vision.
+In Game of Thrones, Kirkjufell was used as a landmark Beyond the Wall and was first described by the Hound in a fire vision.
 You will have plenty of chances to photograph this picturesque mountain as well as the nearby waterfall before you hop back on the bus and return to your accommodations in Reykjavík.

 The first stop you will make today is at Goðafoss, the 'Waterfall of the Gods'.
-Your guide will you tell you the legend on how this beautiful cascade got its name, as well as show you where you can snap the perfect photo of the falls.
+Your guide will tell you the legend on how this beautiful cascade got its name and show you where you can snap the perfect photo of the falls.

-Then it is off to the Lake Mývatn area where you will see the pseudocraters of Skútustaðagígar which lie scattered around the lake.
-The whole region was formed in an eruption some 2,000 years ago which resulted in the strange and otherworldly landscapes around Mývatn.
+Then it is off to the Lake Mývatn area where you will see the pseudocraters of Skútustaðagígar, which lie scattered around the lake.
+The whole region was formed in an eruption some 2,000 years ago, resulting in the strange and otherworldly landscapes around Mývatn.

-From there you'll move to the lava field of Dimmuborgir where you'll find stacks of black lava rocks, caves and perhaps the Wildling leader Mance Rayder's camp.
-From there you'll move to Grjótagjá, a cave with a beautiful, blue hot spring inside.
-This you might recognise as Jon Snow and Ygritte's romantic hideaway.
+From there, you'll move to the lava field of Dimmuborgir, where you'll find stacks of black lava rocks, caves, and perhaps the Wildling leader Mance Rayder's camp.
+From there, you'll move to Grjótagjá, a cave with a beautiful, blue hot spring inside.
+You might recognize it as Jon Snow and Ygritte's romantic hideaway.

 If you wish, you'll end the tour by relaxing in the warm waters of the famed Mývatn Nature Baths.
 It is the perfect way to unwind after days of exploring Iceland and Westeros before returning to Reykjavík in the evening.